Death at a Funeral (2007 film): Box office

 The film eventually earned $46,600,669, split $8,580,428 in North America and the equivalent of $38,020,241 in other markets.
 It opened in 260 theatres in the United States on 17 August 2007 and grossed $1,282,973 on its opening weekend, ranking #17 at the box office.

 Awards

 Director Frank Oz won the Audience Award at both the US Comedy Arts Festival and the Locarno International Film Festival.

 Home media

-The Region 1 DVD was released on 26 February 2008.
-Viewers have the option of watching the film in either anamorphic widescreen or fullscreen format.
-It has audio tracks in English and Spanish and subtitles in English, Spanish, and Cantonese.
-Bonus features include two audio commentaries: one with Frank Oz and another with screenwriter Dean Craig and cast members Alan Tudyk and Andy Nyman, and a gag reel.
+The film was released on DVD on 26 February 2008.

 Remakes

 In 2009, a Hindi remake of the film, entitled Daddy Cool, was released starring Sunil Shetty, Aashish Chaudhary, and Rajpal Yadav.

-In 2010, Chris Rock, Tracy Morgan, and Martin Lawrence starred in a US remake of the same name, directed by Neil LaBute.
+In 2010, Chris Rock, Tracy Morgan, and Martin Lawrence starred in a remake of the same name, directed by Neil LaBute.
 Peter Dinklage returned to play the role of Peter, although the character was renamed Frank.
 The film was released on 16 April 2010 to mixed reviews.

 Also in 2010, a Kannada remake of the film, entitled Rangappa Hogbitna, was released starring Ramesh Aravind, Sanjjanaa Galrani, Sihi Kahi Chandru and Sathish Ninasam.

+In 2025, a Spanish-Mexican remake entitled Un funeral de locos directed by Manuel Gómez Pereira was released.